zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

 In this lab, you will:

-* Understand different authentication schemes supported by ERP Cloud Adapter
+* Understand how to subscribe to business events in Oracle ERP cloud leveraging out of the box ERP cloud adapter capabilities
+* Connect to file server to write data records

 ### Prerequisites